-- The fair values for financial liabilities (PWLB debt and market debt) have been determined by reference to the Public Works Loans Board (PWLB) redemption rules and prevailing PWLB redemption rates as at each Balance Sheet date, and include accrued interest.
-The fair values for non-PWLB debt have also been calculated using the same procedures and interest rates and this provides a suitable approximation for fair value for these instruments. - Estimated ranges of discount rates for liabilities at 31 March 2014 were of 0.34% to 3.41% for loans from the PWLB and the Market, and applied with reference to the number of years outstanding to the maturity date.
+- The fair values for financial liabilities (PWLB debt and market debt) have been determined by reference to the PWLB redemption rules and prevailing PWLB redemption rates as at each Balance Sheet date, and include accrued interest.
+The fair values for non-PWLB debt have also been calculated using the same procedures and interest rates and this provides a suitable approximation for fair value for these instruments. - Estimated ranges of discount rates for liabilities at 31 March 2015 were of 0.19% to 2.21% for loans from the PWLB and the Market, and applied with reference to the number of years outstanding to the maturity date.
 For assets, the carrying amount is assumed to be the approximate to fair value, and the contractual interest rate is taken to be the discount rate, which ranged between 0.25% and 0.35%.
-Accrued interest has been included to the nominal amount in order to determine the fair value. - No early repayment or impairment is recognised (other than deposits held with Icelandic Banks). - The fair value of trade and other receivables is taken to be the invoiced or billed amount.
+Accrued interest has been included to the nominal amount in order to determine the fair value. - No early repayment or impairment is recognised. - The fair value of trade and other receivables is taken to be the invoiced or billed amount.